http-samc/portfolio-4.0/content/index.md

 I like to post about cool things I've learned or done.
 Some of these appear on my [dev.to](https://dev.to/httpsamc), but you can view all of my posts [here](/blog).

 ## projects 👨‍💻
 I've been proud to work on a myriad of projects over the years.
 There are a variety of applications, including: frontend, backend, desktop, mobile, api, chrome extensions, and more!
-I've made writeups for quite a few of them, so since the list is pretty extensive, they have a dedicated page [here](/projects).
+I've also made writeups for quite a few of them.
+Because the list is pretty extensive, they have a dedicated page [here](/projects).